Bravo TV Stars Teresa and Joe Giudice Indicted for Fraud

 On Monday, July 29, 2013, Teresa Guidice and Joe Giudice, stars of the Bravo reality TV series “Real Housewives of New Jersey” were indicted on federal fraud charges.
 The 39-count fraud indictment includes such charges as conspiracy to commit mail fraud, wire fraud, bank fraud, bankruptcy fraud, and making false statements on loan applications.

 Making False Statements on Loan Applications

 The Real Housewives of New Jersey couple is accused of exaggerating their income on loan applications before the Real Housewives of New Jersey show debuted in 2009.
 The indictment states that during the period from 2001 to 2008, the couple submitted a series of fraudulent mortgage and other loan applications.
 On the applications, they made fraudulent claims about their employment status and salary information.

 In addition, in 2001, Teresa filed for a mortgage loan in the amount of $121,000.
-On the mortgage application, she falsely claimed that she worked as an executive assistant, and submitted fake W-2 forms and fake pay stubs to support the income claims.
+On the mortgage application, she falsely claimed that she worked as an executive assistant.
+Then, she submitted fake W-2 forms and fake pay stubs to support the income claims.

-In 2009, Teresa and “Juicy Joe” filed a petition for bankruptcy protection after the first season or the reality show air on Bravo TV.
-The indictment also accuses the notorious couple of hiding their improved financial situation when they filed for bankruptcy.
-The couple concealed businesses they owned, rental income they received, the complete details of Teresa’s income from the “Real Housewives,” website sales, and income from personal appearances.
+In 2009, Teresa and “Juicy Joe” filed a petition for bankruptcy protection after the first season of the reality show aired on Bravo TV.
+Also, the indictment accuses the notorious couple of hiding their improved financial situation when they filed for bankruptcy.
+The couple concealed businesses, rental income, the complete details of Teresa’s income from the “Real Housewives,” website sales, and income from personal appearances.

 Legal prosecutors said the Giudices also concealed their anticipated increase in income from the then-upcoming second year of the RHONJ show.

-Joe Giudice failed to file tax returns for the years 2004 through 2008 when he allegedly earned close to $1 million, the government said.
+In addition, Joe Giudice failed to file income tax returns for the years 2004 through 2008 when he allegedly earned close to $1 million, the government said.

 The reality TV stars are scheduled to make their initial court appearances Tuesday.